 The project uses feedback from a ‘wearable tech’ vest developed by LENA, which measures the number of spoken words a child hears in a day.
 The vest does not record conversations, but acts as a ‘word counter’ and can differentiate between adult and child speech, as well as between human and digital conversation.

 Using the data collected when a child has been wearing the vest for 24hrs, trained staff and volunteers can help parents to improve talk and conversation with their children.
 The results are stronger families and children more prepared to succeed in school.

-Following a successful pilot project in Oldham, we are now delivering LENA support across Tameside, Oldham & Stockport.
+Following a successful pilot project in Oldham, we are now expanding the delivery of Home-Talk across Tameside, Oldham, Stockport & Greater Manchester.

-We are looking for volunteers to deliver this project to families – you’ll visit a family weekly to discuss the previous weeks data.
-This is a fantastic opportunity for anyone with an interest in early years or speech & language.
-Find out how to volunteer with the Home-Talk!
+We are looking for volunteers to deliver this project to families – you’ll visit a family weekly to discuss the previous weeks data and to deliver ‘Language Enrichment Sessions’ to support and model language interaction.
+This is a fantastic opportunity for anyone with an interest in early years or speech & language development.

 Families can be referred to Home-Talk following a Red or Amber WellComm Assessment score.

 Download our Home-Talk Referral Form and send it to

 Post: Home-Start HOST